rwth-acis/Gamification-Visualization-WebComponent/README.md

 Run Web Application
 ----------
 The file index.html contains a example integration of the component into an application.
-To run the it open a console at this path and call
+To run it open a console at this path and call
 ```
 polymer serve
 ```